edgarinvillegas/my-ml-playground/my-ml-utils/README.md

 ## TODO
 - Remove `*package` and `*module` suffixes in file names
-- Move reusable files to a lib folder.
+- Move reusable files to a separate repo.
 Separate sample notebooks to another dir
 - Clean and publish to pypi